When You Feel Like You've Tried Everything But Your Social Problems Still Aren't Improving

 Your overall situation could be slanted against you

-Sometimes your lack of success has nothing to do with you, and in a different environment you may have a completely different outcome.
-For example, a middle-aged professional woman who's just moved to the United States from Sri Lanka may not be able to get anything going socially because she lives in a town full of mildly bigoted, blue collar people who have nothing in common with her.
-That's not to say her situation is completely impossible, but a large factor in her lack of success may be the mentality of the people she's dealing with.
-It may just be easier to move on, rather than swim upstream.
-Another common example is a high school student who no one will give a chance because they've already built up a reputation as one of the weird kids.
-This point isn't the same as the related issue of when someone feels they can't succeed because their circumstances are stacked against them, but it's more of a limiting belief on their part.
+Sometimes your lack of success has nothing to do with you, and in a new environment you may have a completely different outcome.
+For example, a young professional woman who's just moved to the United States from Sri Lanka may not be able to get anything going socially because she lives in a town full of mildly bigoted blue collar retirees.
+That's not to say her situation is completely impossible, but a huge factor in her lack of success is that she's not around people she's compatible with.
+It may just be easier for her to move on rather than swim upstream.
+Another common example is a high school student who no one will give a chance to because they've already built up a reputation as one of the weird kids.